nextcloud/collectives/docs/content/administration/_index.md

 In your Nextcloud instance, simply navigate to **»Apps«**, find the **»Collectives«** app and enable it.

+## Collectives and guest users

+In order to allow guest users (as provided by the [guests](https://github.com/nextcloud/guests/) app) to access collectives, add the Collectives and Circles apps to the list of enabled apps for guest users in admin settings.

+Please note that this enables guest users to create new collectives.

 ## Configuration

 ### Initial Content for new collectives